active-logic/activelogic-cs/Doc/Reference/Logging.md

 }
 ```

-If you prefer a consistent semantic marker (to identify every logging message within an application), use `Via` everywhere:
+If you prefer a consistent semantic marker (to identify every logging message within your application), use `Via` everywhere:

 ```cs
 action Reset() => done().Via(log && $"All clear");